alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 I am glad to have taken the chance to have worked with Rocket League replay data as it proved to be a very useful exercise for me to learn the ins and outs of building predictive models.
 It was funny that we were playing our Rocket League matches and then rushing the data into our Docker container to generate stats.
-Arguably, checking our xG results and discussing over them with the help of data was more fun than playing the game :)
+Arguably, checking our xG results and discussing over them with the help of data was more fun than playing the game. :)

 These types of descriptive analyses are certainly useful for professional teams, but I think that prescriptive models will give us the edge we all desire in sports.
-Knowing what happened and the impact of different actions allows us to read future positions better.
+Knowing what happened and the impact of different actions allow us to read future positions better.
 I am genuinely excited for the role optimization and prescriptive analytics will play within sports.

 ### Some resources about xG